 Applied Behavior Analysis Certificate

 Department of Psychology, College of Arts and Sciences; Munroe Meyer Institute, UNMC

 Program Contact Information

-- Applicants must have completed a master’s degree with at least a 3.0 GPA, a major or a minor (or at least a 15 credit concentration) in psychology, education, or a related area, plus at least one 3 credit course in research methods or statistics.
+- Applicants must have completed a master’s degree with at least a 3.0 GPA, a major or a minor (or at least a 15 credit concentration) in psychology, education, or a related area.

 - Statement of purpose: a 1000-word essay describing why they seek admission to this program

 Applicants are required to have a command of oral and written English.
 Those who do not hold a baccalaureate or other advanced degree from the United States, OR a baccalaureate or other advanced degree from a predetermined country on the waiver list, must meet the minimum language proficiency score requirement in order to be considered for admission.

 A minimum TOEFL score of 550 paper-based; 80 internet-based; 53 PTE, or 6.5 IELTS is required for this program.

 |PSYC 8576||BEHAVIOR ANALYSIS AND INTERVENTIONS 3||3|

 |PSYC 8700||ETHICS AND LAW FOR PSYCHOLOGY AND APPLIED BEHAVIOR ANALYSIS 3||3|